oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Generate TypeScript Code

 `type-script` command generates a TypeScript interface for the contract from the specification file.
-The command takes two arguments: name of the specification file and name of the resulting TypeScript file.
+The command takes two arguments: the name of the specification file and the name of the resulting TypeScript file.
 The resulting file will be created in TypeScript source code location (`./src` in our case).

 Example: